Madrassas in Pakistan: Growth of madrassas

 Estimates of the numbers of madrassas vary, but all agree their number has grown enormously, having expanded greatly during and after the rule of President General Zia-ul-Haq (1977–1988), who initially funded Deobandi madrassas with funds from his compulsory zakat collection which began in 1980.

 Another benefactor was Saudi Arabia who, starting in the mid-1980s, sought to counteract help the Islamist Islamic Republic of Iran was giving to the assertive Shia minority in Pakistan, with "substantial funds" to expand conservative Sunni madrassas.

 According to The News International, in 1947 there were only 189 madrassas in Pakistan but "over 40,000" by 2008.

 According to David Commins book, The Wahhabi Mission and Saudi Arabia, their number grew from around 900 in 1971 to over 8,000 official ones and another 25,000 unofficial ones in 1988.

 In 2002 the country had 10,000-13,000 unregistered madrassas with an estimated 1.7 to 1.9 million students, according to Christopher Candland.
-According to the New York Times, as of 2009 there more than 12,000 registered madrasas and more unregistered ones in Pakistan.
-In some areas of Pakistan they outnumber the underfunded public schools.
+In some areas of Pakistan they outnumbered the underfunded public schools.

+According to a 2009 report by The New York Times, there were over 12,000 registered madrasas in the country, with nearly half located in Punjab—southern Punjab having one of the highest concentrations.
+There were reportedly more unregistered Madrassas as well.
+Although madrasas accounted for only about 7 percent of primary schools at the time, their influence was significantly magnified by the shortcomings of the state education system and the deeply rooted religiosity of rural areas.
+An effort in 2005 to register these institutions faced resistance, with 20 percent of areas in Punjab refusing to comply.
+According to Punjab police, more than two-thirds of the province’s suicide bombers had studied at madrasas.

+In 2013, according to a departmental official who spoke to Dawn News on the condition of anonymity, approximately 2,500 madressahs are registered with the Balochistan government, while the number of unregistered seminaries exceeds 10,000.

-In 2020 it was reported that there are more than 22,000 registered madrassas (with many more unregistered) teaching more than 2 million children.
+In 2020, it was reported that there are more than 22,000 registered madrassas (with many more unregistered) teaching more than 2 million children.